 - Butyl Rubber (IIR)

 - Silicone (Si)

 - Polyurethane Rubber (AU, EU)

 Our comprehensive sealing offerings include manufacturing, packaging, and labeling, as well as inventory and total cost management for clients seeking full-service sealing partners.

-To learn more about MSP Seal’s ISO 9001:2015-certified seal manufacturing, contact our team today.
+To learn more about MSP Seals, contact our team today.
+MSP is certified to ISO 9001:2015 and ISO 14001:2015.
 Our PTFE and sealing specialists are on hand to answer your questions and help you identify the best oil seals for your application.